What is supply management?

 What’s important to note is that you only pay once for your milk here in Canada: at the till.
 In every single other country you’re paying twice, once at the till and again through your taxes.
 We think that money is better spent on roads and hospitals rather than having to subsidize dairy farms.

+There’s less WASTED FOOD.
 Quotas are a way we manage supply and demand.
 They ensure that our farms are producing the right amount of dairy for Canadians; no more, no less.
-By ensuring that our farms don’t flood the market, they is less wasted milk.
+By ensuring that our farms don’t flood the market, there is less wasted milk.
 Countries that do not have supply management resort to dumping perfectly fine milk simply because there is no market for it.

 - “Nearly three quarters of Canadians support or somewhat support the supply management system”

 - “The large majority of Canadians (92%) are happy with the range and quality of dairy products available in Canada, and two thirds are satisfied with prices.”